Dundas West station: Surface connections

 TTC routes serving the station include:

 Connection to Bloor GO station

-Metrolinx plans to build a direct connection to Dundas West station to the nearby Bloor GO Station with a new pedestrian tunnel from the east end of the subway platforms.
-Currently customers transferring from the TTC to GO/UPX need to walk 500 m east along city streets from the only station entrance, at the west end of the subway platforms.
-Provincial agency Metrolinx began proceedings to expropriate necessary properties for a pedestrian tunnel in September 2017.
-Metrolinx intended to start construction in 2018, but this was delayed when the ownership of The Crossways changed hands.
-Metrolinx expects property within The Crossways' parking garage necessary for tunnel construction to be transferred to Metrolinx in 2019. this work was planned to start in early 2023.
+Metrolinx contracted to build a connection between Dundas West station and the nearby Bloor GO Station via a new pedestrian tunnel at the east end of the subway platforms.
+Customers transferring from the TTC to GO/UPX need to walk 500 m east along city streets from the only station entrance at the west end of the subway platforms.
+The new tunnel will shorten that distance to 200 m.
+The work includes: